BIO

 I have been a full-time low brass professor at Prairie View A&M University since 2003.
 In addition to teaching Trombone, euphonium, and tuba, I teach music technology, brass methods, music appreciation, and have also directed brass ensemble, wind ensemble and orchestra.
 I have worn a lot of different hats over the years and there has rarely been a dull moment!

-In 1993, I married my awesome wife, and we have 3 sons, all brass players.
+In 1993, I married my awesome wife, and we have 3 amazing sons.
 Our oldest decided to focus on singing and went to college for both music theatre and opera.
-He brought home his French Horn, and it is now next to my Alto Trombone in the closet.
-My middle son is now a commercial music/ voice major at Belmont University.
-He still has his trumpet.
+My middle son is now a commercial music/ voice major at Belmont University, and our youngest is attending Oklahoma State University majoring in… Trombone performance.
+He is also a great singer like his brothers, but I guess the Trombone spoke to him more.
+I can relate.

 GEAR